Mongera32/autopass/README.md

 # Installation

-To install all requirements and the shell script shortcut for the project, use the following command in the project root directory: `bash /sh-install.txt`
+To install all requirements and the shell script shortcut for the project, use the `bash /sh-install.txt` in the project root directory.